karaoc/dayz.test/[Server-Hosting]-Server-settings-DayZ-1.08-Expansion-1.02-TEMP.md

 ### "SafeProjectileDamageMultiplier"
 Float.
 It is a damage multiplier for all bullet type damages to Expansion base parts.
 For example with the default value of 2, a bullet that does 65 damage will do 65 * 2 damage to the safe, so 130.** Less than 1 values work here as well, so 0x will disable damage** to base parts, and .5x will halve them.
 Note, safes currently have 20,000 15,000 and 10,000 HP.

+### "AllowMeleeRaidingOnVanilla"
+Bool.
+If set to 1, allow melee items to raid vanilla basebuilding.

+### "AllowMeleeRaidingOnExpansion"
+Bool.
+If set to 1, allow melee items to raid Expansion basebuilding.

 # SafeZoneSettings